bluz71/bluz71.github.io/_posts/2017-11-12-sensible-computing-security-tips.md

 (MFA) is a method of granting access only after a client has supplied multiple valid pieces of identity evidence.

-Most systems and services default to single factor authentication, which more often than not would be a solitary password or PIN.
+Most systems and services default to single-factor authentication, which more often than not would be a solitary password or PIN.

 Two-factor authentication (2FA) on the other hand requires two sources of